blocknetdx/documentation/docs/service-nodes/setup.md

 	 ```
 	 docker exec exrproxy-env_snode_1 blocknet-cli getblockcount
 	 ```
 	 Note, here we are executing the command, `blocknet-cli` within the `exrproxy-env_snode_1` container, which is the name we found for the *snode* container in the previous step.
+Also note, initial calls to `getblockcount` may return errors until headers finish syncing.
+This is normal and nothing to be concerned about.

+	    ??? tip "Tips for monitoring block height during syncing, and generally accessing blocknet-cli more easily."
+		  To make access to the `blocknet-cli` program more convenient, you may want to create an alias something like the following:
+		  ```
+		  alias snode-cli='docker exec exrproxy-env_snode_1 blocknet-cli'
+		  ```
+		  If you add that alias to `~/.bash_aliases` (or any file sourced on login), it will be defined automatically every time you login to your Linux system.
+Another idea is to create a small Bash Shell script something like this:
+		  ```
+		  #!/bin/bash
+		  docker exec exrproxy-env_snode_1 blocknet-cli $*
+		  ```
+		  If you create such a shell script, give it a name like `snode-cli`, give it executable permissions (`chmod +x snode-cli`), then move it to some directory in your *$PATH*, then you can use the Linux `watch` utility like this:
+		  ```
+		  watch snode-cli getblockcount
+		  ```
+		  (Enter `echo $PATH` to see which directories are in your *$PATH*.
+Enter`man watch` to learn about the `watch` utility and its options.)

 	 1. When the block height in the *snode* container matches that of the [Blocknet blockchain explorer](https://chainz.cryptoid.info/block/), your Service Node wallet is fully synced and you can now activate your Service Node as follows:
 		 1. On your *Collateral Wallet*, issue the command, `servicenoderegister`.
 If your *Collateral Wallet was set up according to the [VPS Staking guide](/wallet/staking/#staking-from-cli-on-a-vps-running-ubuntu-linux), and the alias for `stcli` was also created according to that